 Consumer technology is becoming increasingly more personalized; smartphone apps for tracking health habits, playing music based on activity or mood, and turn-by-turn navigation are just a few examples.
 This expectation has crossed into how we view business technology, especially with a labor force increasingly made up of younger generations.
 And it makes sense: according to Forrester, 82 percent of workers said a tailored device and ecosystem will increase efficiency and productivity.
 And 75 percent said a tailored device and ecosystem would lead to faster decision-making when faced with a problem.
 See an example of personalized and targeted content here.

 For years, the number of updates to the frontline has always been on an increasing trend.
-As safety programs improve and safety mandates increase, airlines are finding they have to distribute more and more updates.
+As safety programs improve and safety mandates increase, more and more updates are increasingly part of airline document distribution.
 The COVID-19 crisis is an example of a factor causing information to change daily (if not more), causing frequent updates of policies and procedures to the frontline.
 Every time a PDF is updated, the frontline has to download the entire document, which can be thousands of pages and take hours to finish.
 Being able to send only the updated portions of documents ensures the frontline gets the critical data they need without the wait, increasing their efficiency and effectiveness on the job.